Setting up for Offset

 2.Double-click the press you want to update.

-3.Enter the number of printheads (Units) and the Hourly Rate.
+3.Select the number of Colors (towers or printheads) and the Hourly Rate.

 ANote